 - Have an adverse weather policy in place.
 Drafting the policy will help you think about whether you want to pay for absences or not so that you don’t have to make inconsistent decisions on the hoof.

 - As soon as disruption is predicted remind staff in advance of your adverse weather policy.

 - Consider data protection issues in advance if you want to let staff work from home on their own computers.
 (Or have a Bring You Own Device policy if you let staff bring their own laptops and smart phones to work).

 - Finally don’t forget about the morale angle.
 You don't want the winter blues carrying over to spring.

-If you would like help devising policies on adverse weather and travel disruption, data protection, working from home, bringing your own device to work or any other issues raised in the guide, our employment solicitor Deborah Scales would be delighted to talk to you.
-Contact her on 01234 263 263 or at Deborah.email@example.com
+If you would like help devising policies on adverse weather and travel disruption, data protection, working from home, bringing your own device to work or any other issues raised in the guide, Please contact our employment solicitor Deborah Scales on 0808 168 5550 or email Deborah.email@example.com.